udexon/SMMP/NoBigData.md

 `dltag` and `dlsc` (sc=shortcode) can be done repeatedly all the time.

 Only do `mkightml` when need to refresh html statistics table.

+5GL/PHP is the way to make PHP functions available at command line and HHTP/POST/GET!!